Federal Regulations

 This program has become part of a consolidated: Reconnecting Communities and Neighborhoods Program.

-USDOT announced a joint Notice of Funding Opportunity (NOFO) for the Reconnecting Communities Pilot (RCP) and Neighborhood Access and Equity (NAE) programs, which will combine two major discretionary grants into one NOFO.
-The application deadline is September 28, 2023.
-Together, this combined program will be known as the Reconnecting Communities and Neighborhoods (RCN) Program.
+• September 28, 2023 - USDOT announced a joint NOFO for the Reconnecting Communities Pilot and Neighborhood Access and Equity programs, which will combine two major discretionary grants into one NOFO.
+The application deadline was September 28, 2023.
+Together, this combined program will be known as the Reconnecting Communities and Neighborhoods Program.
 Many projects may be eligible and considered for both component grant programs using a single application.
 Among the shared goals of the two component programs are: reconnecting communities by addressing transportation facilities that create barriers to community connectivity; fostering equitable development and restoration; improving access to jobs, education and other destinations; and prioritizing disadvantaged communities.
-Webinars are on August 9, 15 and 24.
+Webinar recordings are available here

 Safe Streets and Roads Grants